Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Proof of Theorem

-be the restriction of the map $X_{\tau}\to\Pfin$ defined in Section \ref{sec:proofBC} to the subspace $X^1_{\tau}$.
-It is a locally trivial fiber bundle over $\Pfin^1$.
-The trivial Hilbert bundle $\Hhat\times\Pfin^1\to\Pfin^1$ has the canonical decomposition into the direct sum $\H'\oplus\H''$, as in \eqref{eq:HHH}. $\H'$ is locally trivial and $\H''$ is trivial as $\Z/2\Z$-graded Hilbert bundles.
-The fiber bundle \eqref{eq:X1tau} is decomposed into the fiber product as in \eqref{eq:XXXP}.
-The map $\varphi^1\colon X^1\to Y^1$ respects these bundle and fiber product structures and induces a bundle isomorphism on the first factor of the fiber product.
-The second factor is a trivial fiber bundle over $\Pfin^1$ with the fiber $X^1\lla = X^1\cap X\lla$.
-It only remains to apply Propositions \ref{prop:RBD1} and \ref{prop:U1}, where contractibility of $X^1\lla$ is proven for every $\lambda\geq 0$, $\tau\in\T$, and every space $X$ of the diagram $D(\Hhat)$.
-This completes the proof of the theorem. \endproof
+The rest of the proof of Theorem \ref{thm:K0}' is completely similar to the proof of Theorem \ref{thm:K1}', but the grading of $\Hhat$ should be taken into account.
+The fiber bundle \eqref{eq:X1tau} is decomposed into the fiber product, as in \eqref{eq:XXXP}.
+The map $\varphi^1\colon X^1_{\tau}\to Y^1_{\tau}$ respects these bundle and fiber product structures and induces a bundle isomorphism on the first factor of the fiber product.
+The second factor is a trivial fiber bundle over $\Pfin^0$ with the fiber $X^1\lla = X^1\cap X\lla$.
+It only remains to apply Propositions \ref{prop:gR1}, \ref{prop:RBD1}, and \ref{prop:U1}, where contractibility of $X^1\lla$ is proven for every $\lambda\geq 0$ and every space $X$ of the diagram $D(\Hhat)$. \endproof